ShumailaAhmed/AI-Workshop/README.md

 ```
 ![Non linear data](https://github.com/ShumailaAhmed/AI-Workshop/blob/main/nonlinear.png)

-As we can see evidently the data set can not be seprated by a single straight line and we will need a non linear function to perform this task for us. to accomplish the task we need a deep neural network.
-In our perceptron model we had an input layer and output layer but for our nn, as we saw a while ago, we need some quantity of hidden layers. and pass our input through entire model to accomplish the forward pass.
+As we can see evidently the data set can not be separated by a single straight line and we will need a non-linear function to perform this task for us. to accomplish the task we need a deep neural network.
+In our perceptron model, we had an input layer and output layer but for our nn, as we saw a while ago, we need some quantity of hidden layers. and pass our input through the entire model to accomplish the forward pass.

 ```
 class Model(nn.Module):